saberbf/POS_Tagging/README.md

 at least the 1950’s.
 One of the most basic problems in NLP is part-of-speech tagging, in which the goal is to mark every word in a sentence with its part of speech (noun, verb, adjective, etc.).
 This is a first step towards extracting semantics from natural language text.</br></br>

+The goal of this project is to tag all the words in an unseen Test corpus.
+To achieve this goal, a tagged Train corpus along with a tagged Development corpus are provided to train and evaluate a model.
+As model, for this sequential task, a bi-gram Hidden Markov Model is used.
+The HMM model is optimized using a Viterbi Algorithm.
+Also, to avoid zero probability for the words in the Test corpus which are not already observed in the training set, a Laplace Smoothing method is used.
+The Development set is tagged to be able to score the model.
+The accuracy of the POS tagging is reported at the end of this brief.

 __Data:__ The dataset is a large corpus of labeled training and testing data, consisting of nearly 1 million words and 50,000 sentences.
 The file format of the datasets is: each line consists of a word, followed by a space, followed by one of 12 part-of-speech tags: ADJ (adjective),